Rationalizing the Ir-rational, a geometric

 or 2.645 45 45 45 x 990 = 2619 so that it gets more precise as 291/110

-This is a key tool in the adaptation of irrational numbers to our system while the approximations never exceed the thousandths.
+This is a key tool in the adaptation of irrational numbers into our system while the approximations never exceed the thousandths.

-Rationalizing the irrational is a great way of getting direct insight in the approximate whole number ratios that lie behind a complex number, or a complex reality.
+Rationalizing the irrational is a great way of getting direct insight in the approximate whole number ratios that lie behind a complex number, or more so, a complex reality.

-In a further analysis we will see that Reality could not even exist if the incompatability were otherwise, but that is in the ontological questions of resonance and the ‘cosmic deep field’.
+In a further analysis we will see that Reality could not even exist if the incompatability of the basic ratios were otherwise, but that is part of the ontological questions of resonance and the ‘cosmic deep field’.

 Copyright © Yan Goudryan